 On the negative side, you will have to move the whole bed when you want to vacuum beneath it, and if the drawers are full of stuff that might not always be easy.
 Conversely, be aware that some of the cheapest models don’t actually offer storage at all: they’re just a box and that’s it.

-The pros and cons of a bedstead
+Pros & cons of a bedstead base

 The main reason people usually choose bedsteads over divans is for their looks, as a visible frame is much more ornate and attractive than a plain box, however nicely covered.
 Plus the huge variety of styles available mean that you’re sure to find one that suits you.